rluk001/rshell/README.md

 Bugs/Limitations of ls
 ---------

-1. The recursive case might cause errors when used on really big cases.
+1. The recursive case might cause errors when used on really big cases from symbolic link issues.

-2. There are extra newlines after ls output and it depends on what flags are used
+2. There are extra newlines after ls output and it depends on what flags are used.

-3. Files are not sorted.
+3. Files are not sorted the same way as the ls used in bash.

 4. It doesn't print out nicely in columns.
-It is printed out space by space.
+It is printed out two spaces at once for "-a".

 ```